percent of people who smoke weed

 The Prevalence of Cannabis Use: A Global Perspective

-What percentage of adults worldwide use cannabis?
+What percentage of the global population uses cannabis?

-What percentage of adolescents use cannabis?
+What percentage of adults in the US use cannabis?

-How does cannabis use vary by region?
+How does cannabis use prevalence vary by age group?

-What are the factors influencing cannabis use?
+How accurate are the statistics on cannabis use?